Home- School Visits- Argonaut Jr 2010- Submarine- Sailboat- Underwater ROV- Metal Working - About Us- Store

 Wire or MIG Welding - Wire Selection

 Lets start with the fact that a Wire Feed Welding machine can be used with 3 kinds of wire.
 The most common type used on small to medium sized machines indoors is solid steel wire, usually ER70S-6.
 This wire requires a gas shield, which can be pure CO2, or a Argon/CO2 mix.
 Solid wire means you are MIG welding.
 MIG rules the light gauge fabrication world.
 Light gauge is steel under 1/4" thick.
+For sheet metal work a good starting point is .023”

 The second type of wire is Self-Shielded Flux-Core wire, usually E71T-8.
 This is basically a wire sized hollow tube filled with flux.